viz/didactic-doodle/README.md

   }
   ```

+  Preloaders run first, then loaders.
+Each load step can use one or more loaders.
+The `test` key provides a regular expression to test file names against.
+This regular expression matches all filenames that *end* with either `.js` or `.jsx`.
+In the preload stage, the `eslint-loader` is run on all files in the `PATHS.app` path ending with `.js` or `.jsx`.
+(You can leave off the `-loader` part.)

+  In the loading phase, the `babel-loader` will be run against those same files, and we've told it to cache the results so that we don't rerun the babel compiler needlessly.

-29. While we're at it, let's extend it with the CSS loaders and preLoaders, too.
+30. While we're at it, let's extend it with the CSS loaders and preLoaders, too.
 And we'll add a `postcss` block to configure the `stylelint` linter for CSS.
 Here we set it to insist on lowercase letters when colors are specified in Hex.
 Dang if that don't look better.
 Add the import to the imports at the top of the file.

   ```js
   import stylelint from 'stylelint'